MineErich/ControlMyRoomlights/README.md

+# 0.1 how to start with:
+There are 3 options to control lights via this project:
+1. The ESP32 will host a local webserver/webpage, which allows to control the lights via your brwoser.
+2. A python-Bot for Discord will read commands, which were send to it via private chats and groups, and will try to send commands to the ESP32 via http.
+3. A python-Bot for Telegram, which does the same as the Discord-Bot.

+# 0.2 Hardware
+I use 3 PNP Transistors to control the 12V LED-Stripes

+# 1. Webinterface on the ESP32
+I flashed the ESP32 by using the Arduino IDE.
+After the IDE is configured you can upload the Script

-# DiscordToESP32
+# 2. DiscordToESP32
-A way to Control some lights via Discord using python with discord.py and C on ESP32

-The python script is needed to get commands via discord.
-Therefor it is needed to run a Discord-Bot.
+The python script will run a Discord-Bot.
-Also the py-script will send get()-requests to the esp32, which executes a webserver (which can also be accessed in the network) and control a 12V LED-Strip
+The py-script will send get()-requests to the esp32

 # Run the Python script
 First you'll need to install python3 and pip. sudo apt-get install python3